DefensiveOrigins/LabBuilding101/README.md

 # Welcome to Lab Building 101

-This repo was created for the gracious folks at Wild West Hackin' Fest, who picked us up, dusted us off and said "here's another chance guys, go get 'em!" ...and who gave us an opportunity to run a rapid fire workshop about lab building.
+This repo was created for the gracious folks at Wild West Hackin' Fest, who picked us up, dusted us off and said "here's another chance guys, go get 'em!" ...and who gave us an opportunity to run a rapid fire workshop.

 Anyway, here's how the Defensive Origins crew builds labs!

 # Table of Contents